Sample Property Intelligence Snapshot

 This sample uses a realistic BC income property scenario.
 It is not a guarantee, inspection, appraisal, legal opinion, insurance opinion, tax opinion, or contractor estimate.

-The owner recently purchased a two unit income property.
+The buyer is reviewing a two unit income property before removing subjects.
 The inspection report mentioned older windows, ventilation questions, unknown plumbing materials, crawl space access, and several maintenance items.
-The tenants also requested window screens.
+If the purchase completes, this review becomes the starting asset record for ongoing ownership.

 | Asset type | Residential income property |